techierishi/The-Simplest-ACRA-PHP-SQL-Backend/README.md

 ## IMPORTANT!

 Some places the table is set fixed to 'exceptions', for an instance in the tosql file there is a method that converts all the strings to
 SQL insert command.
 That is why it is a good idea to call the table exceptions.
 Here is the fields.(NOTE: All should have utf8_general_ci.
-The package field is set to latin1_swedish_ci by default for some reason. utf8_general_ci.)
+The package field is set to latin1_swedish_ci by default for some reason. utf8_general_ci is the correct to use.)

 <img src="http://gamers-cave-world.com/publicimg/tables.png"></img>

-**WARNING!**
+**NOTE!**
 <br>This project uses MySQL which means your PHP version has to be 5.6 or lower.
 PHP 7 removes MySQL functions from it making this
 software useless.
 Avoid PHP 7 if you are to use this project.
-The PHP versions this project supports is:
-* 5.5.0
-* 5.6.0

-Support for other versions may be added, but please create separate folders.(e.g. php 7 will be in PHP 7/errors/...)
+However, we are working on either creating a secondary project in which we upload MySQLi or remove MySQL from this project.
+MySQLi project is created successfully on our website and is now going through bug checks

 # Features: